AndrewHenderson/marionette-redux/README.md

   - [`mixin`](docs/api.md#mixin)
 - [Troubleshooting](docs/troubleshooting.md#troubleshooting)

-## How Does It Work?

-Marionette Redux allows you to `connect` any Marionette or Backbone "component" to a Redux store.

-There is an excellent video on how React Redux works in [this readthesource episode](https://www.youtube.com/watch?v=VJ38wSFbM3A).

-If you understand that and Marionette, you should be ready to apply Marionette Redux in your applicaltion.

-You can also check out some demos below or the [examples](https://github.com/AndrewHenderson/marionette-redux/tree/master/examples).
-Enjoy!

-## Demo
 ### `connect`
 Below is an example of a `Marionette.View` that has been subscribed to a Redux store, however, the following could just as easily be a `Marionette.Behavior`.